Description of Organization and Business Operations

 Replay Acquisition Corp. (the “Company”) was incorporated as a Cayman Islands exempted company on November 6, 2018.
 The Company was formed for the purpose of effecting a merger, amalgamation, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses (the “Business Combination”).
+Although the Company is not limited to a particular business, industry or geographical location for purposes of consummating a Business Combination, the Company intends to focus its search for a target in Argentina and/or Brazil focused on industries that the Company believes have favorable prospects and a high likelihood of generating strong risk-adjusted returns for its shareholders.
+These industries include, but are not limited to, the consumer, telecommunications and technology, energy, financial services and real estate sectors.
 The Company is an emerging growth company and, as such, the Company is subject to all of the risks associated with emerging growth companies.

-As of December 31, 2020, the Company had not commenced any operations.
-All activity for the period from November 6, 2018 (inception) through December 31, 2020 relates to the Company’s formation, the Company’s initial public offering (the “Initial Public Offering”) described below, and since the Initial Public Offering, the search for a potential target including the costs incurred in connection with the Proposed Business Combination.
+As of March 31, 2020, the Company had not commenced any operations.
+All activity for the period from November 6, 2018 (inception) through March 31, 2020 relates to the Company’s formation, the Company's initial public offering (the "Initial Public Offering") described below, and since the Initial Public Offering, the search for a potential target.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company generates non-operating income in the form of investment income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.
+The Company will generate non-operating income in the form of investment income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.

 The Company’s sponsor is Replay Sponsor, LLC, a Delaware limited liability company (the “Sponsor”).
 The Company’s ability to commence operations is contingent upon obtaining adequate financial resources.
 The registration statement for the Company’s Initial Public Offering was declared effective on April 3, 2019.
 On April 8, 2019, the Company consummated its Initial Public Offering of 28,750,000 units (“Units”), including the issuance of 3,750,000 Units as a result of the underwriters’ full exercise of their over-allotment option, at $10.00 per Unit, generating gross proceeds of $287.5 million, and incurring offering costs of approximately $15.0 million, inclusive of approximately $9.2 million in deferred underwriting commissions (Note 5).